The diaphragm is a form of contraception. This page explains how the diaphragm works and tells you how to use it.

 If you already have a diaphragm which is in good order, you can keep using it, but you will have to buy spermicide online and have it sent to New Zealand.

-If you have bought or want to buy a diaphragm online, we can help you by making sure it fits well - just let us know when making your appointment that it is about your diaphragm so we can get an experienced nurse to help you.
+If you have bought or want to buy a diaphragm online, we may be able to help you by making sure it fits well - just let us know when making your appointment that it is about your diaphragm.

 How safe is it?

 If you use a diaphragm carefully, with spermicide every time you have sex, six out of 100 users will get pregnant each year.
 With less careful use this could be as high as 16 out of 100 users.

 What are the advantages?